PerMedCoE/observatory_benchmark/multiscale_benchmark/2022_09_hackathon/Biodynamo/unit_test_diffusion_1k/README.md

-# BDM small scale diffusion
+# BDM 1k Cells Diffusion

-This folder implements the small scale diffusion test.
-To run, you need to have BioDynaMo sourced and be in the folder `code_scripts/diffusion-small`.
+This folder implements the 1k cells diffusion test.
+To run, you need to have BioDynaMo sourced and be in this folder: `unit_test_diffusion_1k`.
 Then, simply execute `bdm run` in your terminal.
-You'll find the results in `code_scripts/diffusion-small/output`.

-Alternatively, execute the script `run.sh` which checks if BDM is sourced, executes the simulation, and moves the results to the results directory.

-## Known issues

-* We do not have a convenient way to initialize the boundary different from the rest of the domain, thus we initialize the entire domain to `u_0 = 1` instead of to 0.
-* The results in the folder `results/` have been taken on and Apple MacBook Pro with M1 chip
-* As can be seen in the metadata, the export of the gird values is **by far** the most time consuming part.
+Running this will output the data to a csv file called `data.csv` in the current directory (not in the output directory).
+This file contains two columns aranged: time (minutes) | average concentration across all voxels.
+You can then run `python plot.py` to get a graph of the data against average concentration across all voxels.